 Keith R. Leonard, Jr., has served as a member of our board of directors since September 2021.
-Mr. Leonard is chairman of the board of Unity Biotechnology where he served as chief executive officer from 2016 to 2020, and currently serves on the board of robotic surgery pioneer Intuitive Surgical and Spanish biotech Sanfit S.A.
+Mr. Leonard is chairman of the board of Unity Biotechnology where he served as chief executive officer from 2016 to 2020, and currently serves on the board of robotic surgery pioneer Intuitive Surgical.
 Previously, Mr. Leonard served as the chief executive officer of Kythera Biopharmaceuticals from its founding in 2005 to its acquisition by Allergan plc in 2015.
 Before Kythera, Mr. Leonard spent 13 years at Amgen, ultimately as senior vice president and general manager of Amgen Europe, where he ran all commercial operations in 28 countries.
 Prior to that position, Mr. Leonard ran Amgen's manufacturing operations in Europe, established Amgen's presence in inflammation, served as head of information management, and had leadership roles in sales and marketing, engineering, operations, and finance.
-Mr. Leonard previously served as an independent director of Anacor Pharmaceuticals, Affymax, and ARYx Therapeutics, and was a venture partner with ARCH Venture Partners.
+Mr. Leonard previously served as an independent director of Sanifit Laboratories SA (a privately held clinical-stage biopharmaceutical company), Sienna Biopharmaceuticals, Inc., Anacor Pharmaceuticals, Inc., Affymax, Inc., and ARYx Therapeutics, and was a venture partner with ARCH Venture Partners.
 He holds a Master of Business Administration from the Anderson School of Management, University of California, Los Angeles, a Master of Science in mechanical engineering from University of California, Berkeley, a Bachelor of Arts in history from University of Maryland, College Park, and a Bachelor of Science in engineering from University of California, Los Angeles.
 We believe Mr. Leonard is qualified to serve on the board of directors because of his years of experience as an executive in the pharmaceutical industry, his expertise in dermatology and deep commercial expertise.